MicrosoftDocs/architecture-center/docs/industries/aerospace/geospatial-processing-analytics-content.md

 ### Sample solution

-A reference implementation of this architecture is available on [GitHub](https://github.com/Azure/Azure-Orbital-Analytics-Samples) as a sample solution.
+An implementation of this architecture is available on [GitHub](https://github.com/Azure/Azure-Orbital-Analytics-Samples).

 The sequence diagram below shows the steps of the sample solution.